 When you go on Amazon to buy a pair of speakers, you’re confronted with a selection of choices designed to psychologically propel you towards checkout as quickly as possible.
 It’s called the “Compare to similar items” section.

 On Amazon, quality is delivered through a tailored selection of choices — each one right for a different kind of shopper.

 Depending on whether you just need a basic set of speakers for a party or are looking to invest in a decent pair of woofers for your home office, you should be able to get what you want no matter what product you click on initially.
-There will always be tradeoffs — a cheaper product won’t be as good, a more expensive one costs more—but Amazon’s model is based on you eventually choosing one.
+There will always be tradeoffs — a cheaper product may not be as good as a more expensive one — but Amazon’s model gives you the tools to choose.